Why Choose UMKC?

 Are you convinced that the UMKC PhD program is right for you?
 Here is what you need to know to apply and enroll:

-- MSN from an accredited school of nursing
+- MSN or BSN from an accredited school of nursing

 - Current licensure as a registered nurse with licensure in the jurisdiction where clinical study is to be conducted